SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 >
 > :question: **More files...**
 >
 > If the 3 files described above are always the base of rule writing, there are situations where extra files may be needed.
 For instance, when a rule uses parameters, or if its behavior relies on the detected version of java, multiple test files could be required.
-It is also possible to use external files to describe rule metadata, such as a description in html format.
+It is also possible to use external files to describe rule metadata, such as a description in HTML format.
 Such situations will be described in other topics of this documentation.
 >

 ### A specification to make it right